nealcrook/nascom/ROM/simon/README.md

 This is not a NASCOM monitor ROM, rather it is the SIMON (SImple MON) ROM for the Gemini CPU cards (GM811 and GM813 and ??).

-I know of 3 released versions: 4.1, 4.2, 4.5s and 5.0.
-The first 2 are
+I know of these released versions: 3.1MP, 4.1MFB, 4.2, 4.3, 4.4, 4.5s and 5.0.
-(probably?)  both written by Richard Beal (the author of all but the earliest NASCOM ROM monitor programs).
-I'm not sure about 4.5s or 5.0.
 Unlike the NASCOM monitors, the source code was not published for SIMON.

-I have disassembled 4.2 and have not (yet) investigated differences between 4.1 and 4.2.

-I have disassembled 5.0, which was for a Hitachi HD64180 and will not function on GM811/GM813 boards.
+RP/M and all but the earliest NASCOM ROM monitor programs were written by Richard Beal, but I don't know whether he was also responsible for SIMON.

-The source code here has been created by disassembly of the 4.2/5.0 code; the comments are the result of code inspection.
+The source code here has been created by disassembly of some versions of the code; the comments and labels are the result of code inspection.

+The MFB version is for the "Multi-format BIOS" machine (maybe MP and S is also for a MFB machine).
+These versions expect a different magic number in the CP/M disk's boot sector and ?do some kind of protection by running a blob of code on the intelligent video card?

+    3.1MP  -- magic is GG     Copyright message: (C) dci software 26-10-82 4.1MFB -- magic is mG     Copyright message: (C) dci software 17-06-85 4.2    -- magic is GG     Copyright message: (C) dci software 10-06-86 4.3    -- magic is mG     Copyright message: (C) dci software 10-06-86 4.4    -- magic is GG     Copyright message: (C) dci software 10-03-87 4.5s   -- magic is mG     Copyright message: (C) dci software 10-03-87 5.0    -- magic is GG     Copyright message: (C) dci software 29-01-88

+Version 5.0 was for a Hitachi HD64180 which has an extended capability compared with a Z80, so this version will not function on GM811/GM813 boards.

+# Version 3.1 MP

+The binary file:

+    simon31mp.bin_golden

+is 2048 bytes in size and came from Paul, M0EYT.
+It came with (but was not in) his TimeClaim DX3 Gemini system.

+The recreated source code is: TBD

 # Version 4.1 MFB